eneam/mboxviewer/ReadMe.markdown

 v 1.0.1.7

- - more fixes by Zbigniew Minciel
+ - more fixes by Zbigniew Minciel (change for test)

 v 1.0.1.5